Hell’s Gate National Park is a wildlife reserve and natural wonder like no other in the heart of Kenya’s legendary Rift Valley.

 It is a spectacular sight to behold, but hiking the gorge also carries real risks.
 Flash floods have been known to fill the narrow passages at a moment’s notice, and an intimate knowledge of the gorge is a necessity for escaping.
 For this reason, hiking with a Park Ranger is critically important.

 We had no problem finding a Ranger at the Ranger’s Post near the picnic area and entrance to the Lower Gorge.
-Currently, the cost of hiring a Ranger in Kenya National Parks is set at US$11 (1,720 KSh) per guide.
+The cost of hiring a Ranger in Kenya National Parks was set at 1,720 KSh per guide last we checked (though this is subject to change).

 We were able to split the Ranger’s fee with another traveler and ultimately found the knowledge and expertise of the Park Ranger to be indispensable as we made our way through the treacherous gorge.